sancirigo/daily-dose-of-gato/README.md

 # Daily Dose of Gato

-A small application to send daily cat images to a channel.
+A small application to send scheduled cat images to a channel.

 ## Installation

-- Set up the `.env` file, like it is in the `example.env`.
+- Set up the `.env` file according to `example.env`.
 - Set up the packages and run the application using:

 ```sh